 Heart failure has two distinct clinical features in HCM; in the majority of patients, HF is manifested as a HFpEF phenotype, with specific characteristics in patients with LV obstruction, while only a minority of patients develop HFrEF at a later stage.
 Due to a substantial aetiological and clinical heterogeneity, ascertaining the incidence of HF in HCM is challenging.
 Data from a cohort of 1,000 patients diagnosed with HCM at mid-adulthood (i.e. 30-59 years of age) reveal HF incidence of ∼50%, with symptoms varying from mild to severe (NYHA class II-IV) [111].
 In a contemporary registry of 3,208 individuals with cardiomyopathies in Europe, the prevalence of symptomatic HF in patients with HCM was 67% (NYHA class II and III-IV symptoms, 49.9% and 17.4%, respectively) [112].
-However, the prevalence might be over-estimated due to possible under-representation of subjects with mild symptoms or asymptomatic HCM in registries.
+However, the mentioned prevalence of HF in HCM might be overestimated due to possible under-representation of subjects with mild symptoms or asymptomatic HCM in registries.
 HF is prevalent in the majority of patients with obstructive HCM and in 10% of patients with nonobstructive HCM [113].
 Acute HF is infrequent, however it could be precipitated by conditions such as tachyarrhythmia (e.g. atrial fibrillation), ischaemia, acute or worsening mitral regurgitation (e.g. chordal rupture) or comorbidity (e.g. thyrotoxicosis) [102, 114, 115].
 Progression to advanced HF (e.g. NYHA class III-IV symptoms) occurs in 3.5-17% of individuals, usually as a consequence of severe LV obstruction and hypertrophy, or adverse LV remodelling leading to systolic dysfunction [116-119].
 There are no gender or race distinctions in the prevalence of HF in HCM, but patients with sarcomere protein disease tend to develop HF at a younger age and have a higher propensity for progressive HF compared to patients without mutations [120].
 Patients with rare inherited disorders (e.g. Anderson-Fabry, Danon or mitochondrial disease) demonstrate multi-system disease, but their clinical presentation is often (∼60%) dominated by symptoms of HF as well as conduction abnormalities [121].

 Amongst HF patients, those with HCM account for 2-3% [17].
 Accordingly, the proportion of patients with HCM among all heart transplant recipients for advanced HF is smaller relative to other aetiologies, because HCM is a rare disease [23].
 However, compared with other recipients, patients with HCM tend to be younger and with fewer comorbidities at the time of transplantation.
 This also accounts for similar or more favourable short-term and long-term prognosis after transplantation [23].

 2.2 Pathophysiology of heart failure in hypertrophic cardiomyopathy

+2.2.1 Hypertrophic cardiomyopathy due to sarcomere gene mutations

 In genetic HCM, myocyte hypertrophy and disarray occur in response to impaired energy balance due to the excessive energy utilization required to generate a hyperdynamic isokinetic tension within the sarcomere [122, 123].
 Compromised energy balance, coupled with higher oxygen demand of the hypertrophied myocardium result in recurrent episodes of demand ischaemia (e.g. during exercise or tachycardia) that can explain symptoms of chest pain, exercise intolerance and exertional dyspnoea [124].
-In some patients, the underlying pathophysiology may be further aggravated by haemodynamic overload imposed by a dynamic the LV outflow tract, mid-cavity or multi-level obstruction [125].
-Coronary microvascular dysfunction, characterized by structural abnormalities and decreased blood flow in intramural coronary arterioles, also plays a role in recurrent episodes of myocardial ischaemia and the development of HF [126].
+In some patients, the underlying pathophysiology may be further aggravated by haemodynamic overload imposed by a dynamic LV outflow tract, mid-cavity or multi-level obstruction [125].
+Coronary microvascular dysfunction, characterized by structural abnormalities and decreased blood flow in intramural coronary arterioles, also play a role in recurrent episodes of myocardial ischaemia and the development of HF [126].
 In addition, impaired termination of contraction at low intracellular Ca2+ levels produces incomplete myocyte relaxation and diastolic dysfunction, which may both precede and follow the development of overt hypertrophy [127].